LEARN TO explore

 We recommend using BBox finder to create your BBOX using a base map.
 Click the rectangle icon and draw a rectangle using your mouse to cover the Melbourne CBD area or any other areas you are interested in.

 Now you can see the selected rectangle is covered in pink.
-You may check if it is the right area you’d like to collect data from.
-Copy the BBOX coordinates from the highlighted area, and replace the coordinates after the code bbox =.
+You may check if it is the right area from which you wish to collect data.
+Copy the BBOX coordinates from the highlighted area and replace the coordinates after the code bbox =.

 ###### ------ Libraries ------- ####